de Sitter Space Decay and Cosmological Constant Relaxation in Unimodular Gravity with Charged Membranes: Relaxation of the Cosmological Constant

 To reach this conclusion, what is really required is that the ratio of the energy densities which individual fluxes contribute to $\Lambda_{\tt total}$ should be irrational.
 If charges are mutually irrational, and ${\cal L}(\lambda)$ is dominated by linear terms this follows, but in general other options might occur.
 The respective flux energies might be mutually irrational due to compactification effects, if dual $4$-forms arise from dimensional reduction, and/or due to strong coupling effects in some gauge theory, or thanks to higher powers in ${\cal L}$.
 E.g. $\sqrt{1+x^2} = \sum_k \frac{\Gamma(3/2)}{k! \Gamma(3/2-k)} x^2$ will map integers into irrational numbers.
 We will not delve here into the specific details of how irrational variations can arise, deferring that for later work.
 For the rest of the current paper, we will restrict to linear terms, and treat $c {\cal Q}_{{\cal A}}, \hat c \hat {\cal Q}_{\hat {\cal A}}$ as mutually incommensurate, for simplicity's sake.
-In this case, as Fig. (\ref{fig3}) shows, the quantum attractor of the evolution is indeed \cite{Kaloper:2022oqv,Kaloper:2022utc,Kaloper:2022jpv} \be \frac{\Lambda}{\mpl^4} \rightarrow 0^+ \, . \ee This, at least, shows that the likeliest values of the cosmological constant are small as opposed to large, addressing at least the ``why is cosmological constant not huge?" part of the problem.